sfackler/rust-postgres/README.md

 TLS support for postgres and tokio-postgres via openssl.

+## Related crates

+[`pg_named_args`](https://crates.io/crates/pg_named_args) enables one to use named arguments in queries.
+The provided macro converts the named arguments to positional arguments at compile time.

 # Running test suite

 The test suite requires postgres to be running in the correct configuration.
 The easiest way to do this is with docker: